jmcnally17/tictactoe-java-gradle/README.md

 sudo ln -sfn /opt/homebrew/opt/openjdk/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk.jdk
 ```

-and then you are free to install Maven with
+and then you are free to install Gradle with

 ```
 brew install gradle